HGVSnomenclature/hgvs-nomenclature/docs/consultation/SVD-WG004.md

 ### Proposal SVD-WG004 (ISCN<>HGVS)

-* Status: <span class="spotlight">closed</span>: proposal SVD-WG004 opened for **Community Consultation** on November 10 (2015) and closed on Jan.15 (2016).
+* Status: <code class="spot1">closed</code>: proposal SVD-WG004 opened for **Community Consultation** on November 10 (2015) and closed on Jan.15 (2016).
 Although no objections were received, because SVD-WG004 covers variants that may become rather complex to describe and will be difficult to implement, the SVD-WG decided to accepted the proposal only as a [named extension](../../background/versioning).

 The proposal suggests to extend the HGVS recommendations to allow description of complex variants incl. those covered so far by the **ISCN** (e.g. transpositions, translocations, chromothripsis, marker chromosomes, etc.).
 In addition it includes suggestions to harmonise the HGVS and ISCN recommendations, removing discrepancies as much as possible.